How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Kings take to the home court of the Warriors on Sunday at 3:30 PM ET.
+The Warriors go on the road to face the Kings on Sunday at 3:30 PM ET.

 How to Watch